info2amy/Whats-for-dinner/README.md

 #### PostMVP

-✪ Add a button that will display the entrée ingredients after the picture ✪ Add a button that will connect to an instructional YouTube video for meal prep ✪ Add transitional effects
+✪ Add a button and area that will display the selected meal ingredients when clicked ✪ Add a feature where the table is empty until a meal is searched, then everything appears ✪ Add an API and a button that will connect to an instructional YouTube video for meal prep ✪ Add Placesettings, with transitional effects
 ✪ Refresh selection button to say 'Select a different entrée?' on subsequent searches

 ## Project Schedule